mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 “Into butter”: Sweet butter, sweet milk, wonderful milk.
 That means Buddha’s world; [a] peaceful, harmonious world.

-So, what is the responsibility for us, what is the *duty* for us, if you want to be present in this world as a human being?
-That is, a human being who has the great refined lifestyle of Buddha’s family.
+So, what is the responsibility for us, what is the *duty* for us, if you want to be present in this world as a human being – that is, a human being who has the great refined lifestyle of Buddha’s family.
 What is the duty?
 Our duty is to turn the earth – alayavijñāna, alaya world, karmic life – into gold – which means tathāgatagarbha, Buddha’s world.
 How?
-You should participate in it, directly.
+You should participate in it directly.
 Regardless of whether you judge yourself, “I am enlightened,” or “I am unenlightened,” it doesn’t matter.
-All you have to do is you should participate in this practice directly, day by day.
-And then at that time, your life ripens, very naturally.
+All you have to do is you should participate in this practice directly, day by day, and then at that time your life ripens, very naturally.
 So you can develop the long river: your whole life, including past, present, and future, into butter, sweet butter – that means into the peaceful, harmonious world.
 That is your total personality coming up.

 How do you develop the whole personality?
 It’s not your business.
 Your business is just to participate in this practice.
 That’s it!
-And then, the whole personality is coming up, just like water under the ground coming up.
+And then the whole personality is coming up, just like water under the ground coming up.
 If your pipe touches the water [line], naturally water – *[shoop!]* – comes up.

 When you see the water coming up from the ground, it is called *whole personality*.
 By which people are really impressed, and people really want to see such a person.
 It is necessary for us; and we have such a capability.
 So, finally, our purpose is just like this.
 That’s why it is the conclusion of *Genjōkōan*.

-So, what is the practice for us? *[He chuckles.]* Well, we always say, “We want to attain enlightenment, we want to be enlightened person,” et cetera.
-We are always “juggling” in the realm of [samsara](glossary#samsara): “You are wrong, I am right,” you know?
-“I practiced for ten years, with this person,” “You are always lazy; you are not Buddhist.”
+So, what is the practice for us? *[He chuckles.]* Well, we always say, “We want to attain enlightenment, we want to be an enlightened person,” et cetera.
+We are always “juggling” in the realm of *samsara*: “You are wrong; I am right,” you know?
+“I practiced for ten years, with this person”; “You are always lazy; you are not Buddhist.”
 And always, “I love him, so he is my teacher.”
 It’s ridiculous! *[He laughs, and there is some laughter.]* And then sometimes someone tells you bitter things: “Oh, I don’t like him.
 He is not my teacher.”
 Something like that.
 We’re always juggling like this.
 How do you understand?
-How do you share your life with all sentient beings, in peace and harmony?
+How do you share your life with all sentient beings in peace and harmony?
 No matter how long you talk about compassion, wisdom, kindness, friendliness, [and] shaking hands – actually, practically, you never built up a peaceful world from day to day.
 No way.
-Always you are fighting; [suffering](glossary#suffering).
-That’s why Dōgen Zenji [speaks] like this.
+Always you are fighting; suffering.
+That’s why Dōgen Zenji [teaches] like this.

 What is our practice?
-Whoever you are, what you have to do is try to turn alayavijñāna into tathāgatagarbha.
-Turn our earth, the human world, into gold, Buddha’s world.
+Whoever you are, what you have to do is try to turn alayavijñāna into tathāgatagarbha – turn our earth, the human world, into gold, Buddha’s world.
 You should participate in it!
 You can do it.
 How?
 That is what *Genjōkōan* explains.

 #### 17:56

-Let’s go back to the first paragraph.

-Let’s divide *Genjōkōan* into eleven sections...
+Let’s go back to the first paragraph, [and] divide *Genjōkōan* into eleven sections...

-*(From 18:20 to 21:05, Katagiri Roshi divides the text into sections.
-These sections mostly line up with the paragraphs in the Thomas Clearly translation we have today, with some differences.
-See [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm))*
+(*Transcriber’s Note:* From 18:20 to 21:05, Katagiri Roshi divides the text into sections, mostly lining up with the paragraphs in the Thomas Clearly translation but with some differences.
+I follow these section numbers in the [Notes on Genjokoan](genjokoan-notes).)

 *(He has someone read the first section:)*